KevinBatdorf/code-block-pro/readme.txt

 == Screenshots ==

-1. Quickly swap over themes in the editor
+1. Choose from more than 25 themes
-2. An example view from the front end
+2. Customize fonts, themes, and behavior

 == Changelog ==